8 Best Electric Bikes for Women (and Buying Guide)

 • Order online and pick up in store, already assembled

-• REI’s service guarantee offers free basic maintenance for a year.
+• REI’s service guarantee offers free basic maintenance (but not parts) for a year.
 REI members get TWO years!

 WHAT YOU NEED TO KNOW BEFORE YOU BUY: